Azure/azure-powershell/src/ResourceManager/Compute/Commands.Compute/help/Set-AzVMDscExtension.md

 ```

 ### -Version
-Specifies the version of the DSC extension that Set-AzureRmVMDscExtension applies the settings to.
+Specifies the version of the DSC extension that Set-AzVMDscExtension applies the settings to.

 ```yaml
 Type: System.String